dennislwm/curatormind/pages/Crafting.md

 #### An affordance is a thing user can act on, like field or button.
 Write a word under the line to indicate they can be found at that place.
 #### A connection shows how an affordance takes the user from place to place.
 Draw an arrow from an affordance to a place.
 ## Pitching
+### The pitch summarises the problem, constraints, solution, rabbit holes, and limitations.
+The pitch goes to the betting table for consideration.
 ## Betting
 ## Building